 Applicants for Kitchen Connects GSO will need to apply directly though the link below.
 All applicants will be required to commit to the following program segments:

-- kitchen cost is $10/hour; program will offer up to first three uses at no cost
+kitchen cost is $10/hour; program will offer up to first three hours at no cost

 Current Anticipated Timeline

-- Safe Plate Certification - Monday and Tuesday, August 27th-28th.
-Guilford County Cooperative Extension
+Safe Plate Certification - Wednesday and Thursday, Jan.
+16-17th, 2019 Guilford County Cooperative Extension

 Changes and updated information will be communicated directly to participants in a timely manner.